eaannist/easyLite/README.md

 ## Installation

-After the library is published on PyPI, you can install it with:
+You can install it with:

 ```bash
 pip install easyLite